CCD

 The initial paper describing the concept listed possible uses as a memory, a delay line, and an imaging device.
 The first experimental device demonstrating the principle was a row of closely spaced metal squares on an oxidized silicon surface electrically accessed by wire bonds.

 The first working CCD made with integrated circuit technology was a simple 8-bit shift register.
 This device had input and output circuits and was used to demonstrate its use as a shift register and as a crude eight pixel linear imaging device.
 Development of the device progressed at a rapid rate.
-By 1971, a team of Bell researchers headed by Michael F. Tompsett were able to capture images with simple linear devices.
+By 1971, a team of Bell Labs researchers headed by Michael F. Tompsett were able to capture images with simple linear devices.

 Several companies, including Fairchild Semiconductor, RCA and Texas Instruments, picked up on the invention and began development programs.
 In 1973, an ex-Bell Labs researcher named Gil Amelio lead a team at Fairchild that would produced the First commercial CCD (a linear 500-element device and a 2-D 100 x 100 pixel device).
 In 1975, a Kodak Electrical Engineer named Steven Sasson invented the first digital camera using the Fairchild CCD.